 The Virtual Museum of Public Service

-Public Service embodies the ethical principles of the common good, service to others and social equity.
-It is important because the essential components of our society are largely carried out in the public sphere: education, health, justice and security, environmental protection, museums and the arts, etc. Yet citizens often undervalue endeavors undertaken in government, nonprofit and volunteer settings.
-The public sector is broadly represented in the arts and in contemporary media, yet the public service endeavor is most often oversimplified and receives unjustified criticism as inefficient or inept.
+Public Service embodies the ethical principles of the common good, service to others, and social equity.
+The essential components of our society are largely carried out in the public sphere: education, health, justice and security, environmental protection, infrastructure and transportation, the arts, and more.
+Yet, the brilliant endeavors undertaken in government, nonprofit and volunteer settings are often overshadowed.
+Instead, public service is often oversimplified, receiving unjustified criticism as inefficient or inept.

-The Virtual Museum of Public Service balances this stereotype, drawing upon digital representations of great works of visual art, film, video and significant documentary artifacts to depict the largely unrecognized achievements and sacrifices of individuals in the public service, thereby reflecting the contributions that public servants have made to their communities, nations, and the world.
+The Virtual Museum of Public Service balances this stereotype, drawing upon digital representations of great works of visual art, film, video, and writing to depict the largely unrecognized achievements and sacrifices of individuals in the public service.
+Thereby, the museum reflects the lasting contributions that public servants have made to the public - in their communities, nations, and the world.

 The museum has over 30 galleries for permanent and special exhibitions.
 Among these are galleries dedicated to Public Service as a Profession, Nonprofit Organizations, Women in Public Service, Security, Fire and Emergency Management, Science in Public Service, Philanthropy, Leadership in Public Service, and many more.